xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 * 2000 inotify user instances and watches

-s (see the User Interface page for more details).

 ### Docker Version

 Docker version 18+ is required, along with permissions to run Docker containers